772/single-variable-algebra-compiler/README.md

 - Basic arithmetic (+, -, *, /, ^)
 - Functions built from these elements

-__Yet another programming language?__ No. While not every math expression qualifies as SVA, every valid SVA program is syntactically correct middle school mathematics.
-This is making it perfect for learning both programming and math concepts.
+__Yet another programming language?__ No. Every valid SVA program is syntactically correct middle school mathematics.
+This makes it perfect for learning both programming and mathematical concepts.

-SVA is likely the first time ever that 'software' like Busy Beaver is written in pure algebra with only one variable.
+But don't let the simple syntax fool you.
+To demonstrate its underlying power, the [online compiler](https://772.github.io/single-variable-algebra-compiler/) can even transform 10-state Turing machines into pure algebraic expressions with a single variable.

+SVA uses the concept of [Accelerated Simulators](https://wiki.bbchallenge.org/wiki/Accelerated_simulator).
+An Accelerated Simulator is a program that simulates Turing machines much faster than traditional step-by-step simulation.
+It works through an [Inductive Proof System](https://wiki.bbchallenge.org/wiki/Inductive_Proof_System) that automatically detects and proves transition rules using Mathematical Induction.
+This allows the simulator to jump ahead multiple steps at once rather than computing each state individually.
+However, the Accelerated Simulator in the SVA compiler is very limited.
+It only works when all functions follow these precise patterns to enable significant simulation speedups: Copy all example functions from `decimals(x) = g` to `left(x) = right^[g-1](x)` (using a constant in the square brackets, not an expression).

 ## Usage